vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 cargo install vproxy

 Building from source takes 2-3 minutes.
-This method ensures you get the latest features before they reach stable releases.
+This method gets you the latest features before stable releases.

 docker run --rm -it ghcr.io/0x676e67/vproxy:latest run http

 Docker isolates vproxy from your system.
-Use this for testing or when you can't install software directly.
+Use this for testing or when you cannot install software directly.

 Verifying Installation